hoxo-m/dplyr.teradata/README.md

 `cut()` is very useful function that you can use in base R.

-For example, you want to cut values of `x` into three parts of ranges by breaks points 2 and 4:
+For example, you want to cut values of `x` into three parts of ranges by break points 2 and 4:

 ``` r
 x <- 1:6